R/wallstreetbets: Effect on the Robinhood trading platform

 As of December 2022, many members of the subreddit used the mobile app Robinhood to trade stocks and options.
 Some members have been responsible for significant feature removals and bug fixes after identifying and publishing ways to exploit them.

 Box spread ban

 Around January 2019, a user known as u/1R0NYMAN sold a box spread creating a $300,000 credit that should have netted him from $40,000–50,000 over the course of two years.
 He described the trade as a way to make "risk-free money", but he was unaware of the assignment risk.
-A few days later, some of the options were exercised against him, causing a loss of over $60,000; calculating from the original amount in the user account, $5,000, the negative return of the trade was 1,832.99 percent.
+A few days later, some of the options were exercised against him, causing a loss of over $60,000; calculating from the original amount in the user account, $5,000, the negative return of the trade was 1,832.99%.
 As a result, Robinhood decided soon after that it would no longer allow the trading of box spreads.
 The user withdrew $10,000 from the account before the positions were closed; it is believed by the news website MarketWatch that the brokerage itself took the majority of the loss.